What do you think of when you hear the following phrases?

 Over 20 million people flock to Walt Disney World every year in the hopes that they can recapture what it means to be young and rekindle a bit of magic in their everyday lives.
 As you walk through the parks, you see toddlers and grandparents alike with stars in their eyes as they wait to ride Dumbo the Flying Elephant or as they watch the Festival of Fantasy Parade travel down Main Street U.S.A.
 Disney has also become a popular place for surprise engagements, adding one more type of magic to the air.

 People of all ages are enthralled with the Wonderful World of Disney.
 Through words, videos, and images, people all over the world are constantly sharing their adventures, too excited to keep it to themselves.

 These types of moments are handcrafted by Disney Imagineers to elicit these exact reactions.
 Stories you may not have thought about for years are suddenly coming to life in front of you, and things you may have never thought were possible — like seeing a fairy fly through the sky — are made real.

 In everything they do, Disney is looking to empower their guests to have fun and play, reveling in the escapism that nostalgia supplies.

 Absolutely every element of Walt Disney World Resort has been crafted to make you feel a certain way.
-While I could literally talk about their incomparable customer experience for the rest of my life (ask anyone who knows me), I’ve narrowed it down to the three elements that make Disney World truly special.
+While everyone who walks through the entrance gates may fall in love with a different part of the park, we’ve boiled it down to three key elements that make Disney World truly special.

 Walt Disney has often been quoted as saying: